beejjorgensen/bgnet/src/bgnet.md

 ## `select()`---Synchronous I/O Multiplexing, Old School {#select}

-\index{select()@\texttt{select()}} This function is somewhat strange, but it's very useful.
+[ixtt[select()]] This function is somewhat strange, but it's very useful.
 Take the following situation: you are a server and you want to listen for incoming connections as well as keep reading from the connections you already have.

 No problem, you say, just an `accept()` and a couple of `recv()`s.
 Not so fast, buster!
 What if you're blocking on an `accept()` call?
 How are you going to